JetBrains/kotlin-web-site/pages/docs/tutorials/jvm-get-started.md

    ![Kotlin console application configuration]({{ url_for('tutorial_img', filename='getting-started/new-console-app-2.png') }})

    Your project opens.
 By default, you see the file `build.gradle.kts`, which is the build script created by the Project Wizard based on your configuration.
-It includes Kotlin plugins and dependencies required for your console application.
+It includes the `kotlin("jvm")` plugin and dependencies required for your console application.

 3. Open the file `main.kt` in **src** \| **main** \| **kotlin**.
    The **src** directory contains Kotlin source files and resources.
 The file `main.kt` includes sample code that prints out